lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/3_Lesson_3/_index.md

 weight: 3
 ---

 So far, our code has used concrete, static data to create visuals.
-This kind of data can also be called `hard coded`.
+This kind of data can also be called `hard-coded`.
 However, we can use updatable, changing data in order to modify our projects while they are running in order to make them more dynamic.
 To do this, we use [variables](https://pdm.lsupathways.org/6_resources/2_variables/).
-A variable is a container that stores a single value in the memory or our code so that we can use it at a later time, in multiple places throughout our code.
-This make variables more flexible than fixed, concrete values.
+A variable is a virtual container that stores a single value in the memory or our code so that we can use it at a later time, in multiple places throughout our code.
+This make variables more flexible than fixed, hard-coded values.

 Take a look at the embedded code below:

 {{% codepen 400 wXdQOE %}}

 In this code, we've drawn two polygons to the screen.
-The teal square is built using four fixed values as arguments; its location, width, and height will never be changed unless we stop the code, edit the values, and rerun the program.
+The teal square is built using four hard-coded values as arguments; its location, width, and height will never be changed unless we stop the code, edit the values, and rerun the program.
 The pink rectangle uses two variables: "rectWidth" and "rectHeight".
+The teal rectangle will always load with the same hard-coded values, however as we will see later, the pink triangle will be able to adapt and change as the code runs.
+But first lets make a few  variables.

 ---

 ## Making Variables

 To make a variable, we start by _declaring_ a name for the container.
 In our code, we've declared both "rectWidth" and "rectHeight" at the very top of our code by first typing the keyword **let**.
-This is synonymous to asking our code to let "rectWidth" contain a specific value in its memory, so that we can refer to it by that name in our project from now on.
-We've done this outside of either the **setup( )** or **draw( )** blocks, which means that we've declared these variables _**globally**_ and they can be used/accessed anywhere in our code(we'll discuss this in detail at the bottom of the page).
+This is synonymous to asking our code to save "rectWidth" contain a specific value in its memory, so that we can refer to it by that name in our project from now on.
+We've done this outside of either the **setup( )** or **draw( )** functions, which means that we've declared these variables _**globally**_ and they can be used/accessed anywhere in our code (we'll discuss this in detail at the bottom of the page).

 Next, we need to _assign_ an initial value to each variable.
 This is also called _initialization_, or _init_ for short.
 This step can be done immediately after declaring a variable: